The Clear Edge

 • Invisible tax: $492K (36% of revenue)

-• This is why $115K monthly can feel harder than $75K monthly
+This is why $115K monthly can feel harder than $75K monthly.

-How Winners Reclaim the 15 Hours
+How $100K–$130K/Month Operators Reclaim The 15 Invisible Hours

 From the 12 operators who successfully reduced coordination tax: